Paisandy/microservices-k8s--/Troubleshooting.md

 ```
 ![image](https://github.com/Paisandy/microservices-k8s--/assets/115485972/c50f857a-0f0e-4e9f-8d72-51cb35b2a501)
 10. after that save it.
-11. should add "volumeMode" as a Filesyatem and persistent volume here is the documents follow it https://kubernetes.io/docs/concepts/storage/persistent-volumes/
+11. should add "volumeMode" as a Filesystem and persistent volume here is the documents follow it https://kubernetes.io/docs/concepts/storage/persistent-volumes/
 12. should add path of the worker node
 13. now do "curl" command run it.
 ![image](https://github.com/Paisandy/microservices-k8s--/assets/115485972/2512f01f-5c09-4846-871f-aa6effe63392)